Pinky (magazine)

 Pinky was a Japanese fashion magazine published by Shueisha.
 Launched in 2004 as a sister magazine of Seventeen, Pinky was targeted at teenagers and young women in their early 20s or early 30s.
 The headquarters of the magazine was in Tokyo.
-The indy rock band 0.8Syooogeki were signed to a contract with the magazine in 2008.
+The indie rock band 0.8Syooogeki were signed to a contract with the magazine in 2008.
 Pinky officially ended publishing on 22 December 2009.